sadiqalimir/teamaeroastro/README.md

 # teamaeroastro
-Website for the Tam AeroAstro, student team at R.V College of Engineering that works on the designing and development eVTOL vehicle.
+Website for the Team AeroAstro, a student team  that works on the designing and development eVTOL vehicle.